edgauthier/pfsense-backup/README.md

 Configure cron to run this script with the necessary parameters to backup your pfSense configuration and stastics on a regular basis.

+**NOTE**: RRD data is no longer included by default, but can be included via command line option.
+See below for more details.

 Requirements
 ============